Photo:

 A pre-show announcement cautions you to avoid the first three rows of bleachers if you’re having a snack, or you risk having Twiggy steal your goldfish crackers.
 If your visit coincides with a stereotypical Pacific Northwest drizzly day, know that the bleachers are covered so you can stay dry while you watch the show.

-Nearby zoo fun
+Nearby fun in the zoo

-The Little Explorers Nature Play Garden opened to kid acclaim last year, and beginning Saturday, May 6, the garden will host the Bugs Alive! program daily at 1:45 p.m.
-A large video monitor will magnify the coolest features of insects, such as a Chilean rose tarantula and a Peruvian cave roach.
+Just around the corner from the theater, at the Little Explorers Nature Play Garden, is another opportunity for animal interaction.
+Beginning Saturday, May 4, the garden will host the Bugs Alive! program daily at 1:15 p.m.
+A large video monitor will magnify the coolest features of insects, such as a Chilean rose tarantula, tobacco horn worm and an emperor scorpion.
 Take a close look if you can entice your preschooler’s attention away from the nature play space.

 The bottom line